Home » Sewing » Tips for clipping and notching seam allowances correctly

 Giving a perfectly neat curve on the outside.

 Notches can be done two ways!
-One by one, using your regular scissors or with pinking shears, which will create lots of small v-shaped cuts.
+One at a time, using your regular scissors.
+Or with pinking shears, for smaller seam allowances, which will create lots of small v-shaped cuts.
 The first is more time consuming but more accurate and easier to do.
 While the second is faster, you will need to cut very close to the seam.
 Plus it works on narrow seams not on wider ones.
 And pinking shears require a lot of hand control so you won’t snip through the seam.
 I personally like and use the first one in the majority of my projects.

 And that’s pretty much all there is about clipping and notching seam allowances.
 To sum up: use clipping for all types of corners and inner curves and use notching for outer curves only.

-I hope I helped you learn something new today and if you found my tutorial helpful and informative, please let me know in the comments below.
+I hope I helped you learn something new and useful today!
+If you found my tutorial helpful and informative, please let me know in the comments below.
 And don’t forget to rate it!
 Thanks!

 Pin to save for later